antsstyle/artretweeter/README.md

 If you're using 64-bit Windows, you can download the "with-Java-for-Win64" zip from the latest release (see the right side of this page for the releases tab).
 Simply unzip and run the EXE.

-If you're using another operating system, download the zip without Java bundled, unzip it and run ArtRetweeter v2.1.0.jar.
+If you're using another operating system, download the zip without Java bundled, unzip it and run the jar file.
 You will need to install Java before you can run it (https://jdk.java.net/16/)

 ## What are Twitter Collections?